tfresource/tfresource-website/topics/Statewide_Models_Activity_based_Models.md

 Current Models
 ==============

-A number of states have developed statewide tour- or activity-based models including [California](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) and [Ohio](http://www.dot.state.oh.us/Divisions/Planning/SPR/ModelForecastingUnit/Pages/TravelDemandModeling.aspx), and [Oregon](http://www.oregon.gov/ODOT/Planning/Pages/Technical-Tools.aspx).
-(Colorado currently has a statewide activity-based model under development.)
+A number of states have developed statewide tour- or activity-based models including [California](http://www.dot.ca.gov/hq/tpp/offices/omsp/statewide_modeling/cstdm.html) and [Ohio](http://www.dot.state.oh.us/Divisions/Planning/SPR/ModelForecastingUnit/Pages/TravelDemandModeling.aspx), [Oregon](http://www.oregon.gov/ODOT/Planning/Pages/Technical-Tools.aspx), and Colorado.

 The decisions in these states to pursue advanced person travel models were based upon analytical issues thought to be difficult to address with trip-based models.
 Moreover, each had a highly motivated and accomplished champion within the agency committed to the significant advances required to achieve such goals.
 Thus, there are too few statewide activity-based models from which to generalize development and data requirements and trends from, made more difficult by the fact that two of the three implement them within a larger (and even rarer) integrated economic-land use-transport modeling framework.
 However, lessons learned from the implementation of comparable models in urban areas, as well as their experiences, can be instructive.